 To the south, the Calabacillas sub-basin becomes very deep in Bernalillo County.
 In this area, high temperatures acting over geologic time have been too high for oil preservation.
 Potential is for gas with gas liquids and is moderate.
-In the Shell No. 1 West Mesa Federal well which is in the wet gas window, attempts were made to complete this vertical well in the Point Lookout Sandstone, the Hosta sandstone, the lower Carlile shale and the Graneros Shale-Dakota Sandstone interval but the resulting gas flows were insufficient to establish commercially viable volumes of production.
-It is unknown if commercially viable volumes of production could be established by completing in any one of these reservoir zones by the drilling of an extended-reach horizontal well with accompanying hydraulic fracturing.
+In the Shell No. 1 West Mesa Federal well which was drilled in the wet gas window, attempts were made to complete this vertical well in the Point Lookout Sandstone, the Hosta sandstone, the lower Carlile shale, the Juana Lopez Member and the Graneros Shale-Dakota Sandstone interval but the resulting gas flows were insufficient to establish commercially viable volumes of production.
+It is unknown if commercially viable volumes of production could be established by a modern completion in any one of these reservoir zones utilizing an extended-reach horizontal well with accompanying multi-stage hydraulic fracturing.

 The net effect of the preceding discussion is that there is an oil exploration fairway of moderate potential in the Mancos C and Lower Mancos Shale within the Calabacillas sub-basin.
 The fairway is approximately 5 to 6 miles wide and is situated between the Davis No. 1Y Tamara well and Shell No. 3 Santa Fe well.
 It extends north for a distance of approximately 3 miles north of the Davis Tamara well and south for a distance of approximately 7 miles south of the Davis Tamara well.
+The primary exploratory target is the Mancos C at a depth of approximately 8200 ft.

 The divide between the Calabacillas sub-basin and the Santo Domingo sub-basin lies to the east of the Zianna Uplift.
-On the divide, both the Mancos C and the Lower Mancos Shale are predicted to have been matured to peak oil generation.
-Potential is for oil and is moderate, and similar to areas described above is limited by an absence of exploratory wells that may confirm the presence of hydrocarbons through shows and confirm the producibility of the reservoir through flow tests.
+On the divide, both the Mancos C and the Lower Mancos Shale are predicted to have been matured to peak oil generation (Figures S8, S18).
+Potential is for oil and is moderate, and similar to areas described above is limited by an absence of exploratory wells that may confirm the presence of hydrocarbons through shows and may confirm the producibility of reservoir capability through flow tests.

 Northward from the divide, strata dip into the Santo Domingo sub-basin.
-There, the Mancos C and the Lower Mancos Shale are in the wet gas window.
+There, the Mancos C and the Lower Mancos Shale are in the wet gas window (Figures S18, S19).
 Potential is moderate and is for gas with natural gas liquids.
 Although the shallower Lewis Shale is within the oil window, the organic matter within the Lewis appears to consist of gas-prone types that would have generated gas rather than oil upon maturation.
 Furthermore the main Lewis reservoirs (Chacra sands) appear to be absent so that potential in the Lewis is low.

-As strata dip under the Jemez Mountains volcanic field farther north, oil and gas potential is low.
+As strata dip under the Jemez Mountains volcanic field farther north , oil and gas potential is low.
 In the western part of this area, Cretaceous and Jurassic strata are absent.
 There are no petroleum source rocks present in the pre-Jurassic section so that oil and gas potential is low.
 Further to the east where Jurassic and Cretaceous strata are present, the intense heat associated with Tertiary and Quaternary volcanic activity and accompanying pervasive magmatic intrusion would have acted to naturally crack any reservoired oil into natural gas.
 Any potential is therefore for gas and not for oil.
-Furthermore, the rising magmas would have exsolved volcanic gases, which consist primarily of water and carbon dioxide (CO{2+}).
+Furthermore, the rising magmas would have exsolved volcanic gases, which consist primarily of water and carbon dioxide (CO2).
 The carbon dioxide, once exsolved from the magmas, enters the reservoirs and dilutes any hydrocarbon gases that may be present.
 The result is a low-quality gas with decreased energy content which is undesirable to produce.
 Gas potential is very low.

-Figure S11.
+Figure S21.
 Thermal maturity of the Lower Mancos Shale in Sandoval County.